The accountant shortage in 2026: Causes, impacts, and solutions

 Traditional accounting career paths were built around long hours and intense busy seasons.
 That model no longer aligns with the expectations of many younger professionals, who place a higher value on flexibility, sustainability, and mental health.

-Remote work and flexible schedules are now table stakes for many candidates.
-Firms and companies that can’t offer them often struggle to compete for talent, regardless of compensation.
+Burnout in public accounting—especially during tax and audit busy seasons—is pushing both new and experienced talent out of the profession.
+Remote work and flexible schedules are now table stakes, and firms that can't offer them struggle to compete regardless of compensation.

-The accountant shortage doesn’t just affect hiring plans.
-It creates cascading risks for financial operations, compliance, and decision-making across the economy, with the most immediate impact felt by teams responsible for day-to-day financial work.
+The accounting talent shortage doesn't just affect hiring plans.
+It creates cascading risks for financial operations, compliance, and decision-making, with the most immediate impact felt by teams responsible for day-to-day financial work.

 Challenges for CPA firms

 CPA firms are often the first to feel the strain.
-As experienced staff retire and open roles stay unfilled, firms face difficult tradeoffs between growth, quality, and workload:
+As experienced staff retire and open roles stay unfilled, firms face hard tradeoffs between growth, quality, and workload:

 - Existing staff absorb more work during busy periods, increasing burnout risk